 Pershing's core financial strength provides the first measure of protection for our global client assets.
-Our parent company, BNY Mellon, is a global investments company dedicated to helping its clients manage and service their financial assets and is one of the world’s largest global custodians.
+Our parent company, BNY Mellon, is a leading provider of financial services for institutions, corporations and high-net-worth individuals.
 While financial strength does not protect against loss due to market fluctuation, our internal controls and regulatory oversight help maintain our stability and focus.

-Pershing is a broker-dealer registered with the U.S. Securities and Exchange Commission, all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.
+Pershing is a FINRA member broker-dealer registered with the U.S. Securities and Exchange Commission, in all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.

 SIPC and the excess of SIPC coverage do not protect against loss due to market fluctuation.